aridjayarecipes/cutesrecipes.web.app/content/post/1715-steps-to-make-any-night-of-the-week-blueberry-muffin.md

 1. Add a little flour mixture and fold it in.
 1. Then add a little milk and fold again.
 Keep on adding flour mixture alternating with the milk.
 1. Add the dried blueberries and gently fold it in.
 But do not overmix.
-1. Pour the batter into the lined muffin tin and bake for about 30 minutes until it's lightly golden.
-Using a toothpick pierce the centre of the muffins and if it comes out clean then it's done.
+1. Pour the batter into the lined muffin tin and bake for about 30 minutes until it&#39;s lightly golden.
+Using a toothpick pierce the centre of the muffins and if it comes out clean then it&#39;s done.
 1. Take it out of the oven and keep it on a wire rack to cool down.
 1. Sprinkle powdered sugar on top of the blueberry muffins.